cube-drone/rt0/players-guide/src/player/skill_checks.md

 #### MISC - Everything Else
 * It doesn't fit into the above categories
 * ???

+### Wait, there's no "deception" or "communication" skill!
+How do I talk to people?
+You have to actually talk to them.

 ### Determining the Difficulty of a Skill Check